-We considered a mine counter-measure scenario using multiple agents that move cooperatively via swarming.
-The agents use a variety of signal filters to determine when they are within sensing range of a target and to reduce noise for more accurate control and target position estimation.
+We considered a mine counter-measure type scenario using multiple agents that move cooperatively via swarming.
+The agents use a variety of signal filters to determine when they are within sensing range of a target and to reduce noise for more accurate control and locating of targets.
 We explored the parameter space through simulations, determining optimal values for some of the search parameters.
-We derived scaling properties of the system, compared the results with data from the simulations, and found a good analytical-experimental fit.
+We derived scaling properties of the system, compared with the data from simulations, and found a good experimental-analytical fit.

-There are many openings for future research.
-First, we could use alternative methods in some parts of the algorithm.
-A potential change is to use a compressed-sensing method (Cai et al., 2008) instead of least-squares for estimating a target's location, which would enable us to find multiple overlapping targets at the same time.
-Another interesting modification would be to use an anisotropic Lévy search, and take previously covered paths into account.
-Different scenarios could also be evaluated, which might lead to different results for accuracy and efficiency, or even suggest new algorithms.
+There are many openings for future research in this area.
+First, we could use alternate methods in some parts of the algorithm.
+A potential change is to use a compressed sensing method (Cai et al., 2008) for target locating, which would enable us to find multiple targets at the same time.
+Another interesting modification would be to use an anisotropic Lévy search and take previously covered paths into account.
+Different scenarios could also be evaluated, which might lead to different results for accuracy and efficiency, or even suggest using new algorithms.
 For example, we could extend the two dimensional problem to 3-D, as would be the case for underwater targets.
 Or, perhaps the model for the detected signal is unknown, in which case we would employ a different method to estimate the target positions.
 Finally, apart from numerical simulations, we plan to do experiments on a real testbed, with small robotic vehicles as agents.
 This would provide an evaluation of the algorithm in the presence of real sensor noise, which may not be entirely Gaussian in nature.